oocl-wonged7/day13-parking-lots-backend-starter/README.md

 prompt 5:
 now I have a get all parking lots API, I want to have a integration test for this API, please implement the test using MockMvc.

+prompt 6:
+// Post /park
+// request: String plateNumber, int strategy
+// response: Ticket
+base on the above API, implement the park() method in the ParkingManagerController class

+prompt 7:
+now I have a park API, I want to have a integration test for this API, please implement the test using MockMvc.